Using first principles to designing and implement a API to wrap ML functionality.

 Request

-We'll first take a look at the different components of a request:
+Users will interact with our API in the form of a request.
+Let's take a look at the different components of a request:

 URI